TheRealFakeAdmin/auto-captive-portal/README.md

 ### Auto-Captive-Portal [Node.js]

 The first is the Node.js script.
 This file is the single-function origin of this project.
-Its sole purpose is to log in to a captive-portal, using the information entered into the .env file.
+Its sole purpose is to log in to a captive portal, using the information entered into the .env file.

-### ACL Wrapper [Bash]
+### ACP Wrapper [Bash]

 The second is the Auto-Captive-Portal (or Login) Wrapper bash script used to manage the dance of VPN processes with minimal leakage (to be improved).